Ivy League Colleges Reopening Plans 2020

 The Coronavirus task force continues to work on the scenarios for the return of its students.
 President Philip J. Hanlon and Provost Joseph J. Helble will make a final decision about the fall semester by June 29.
 All Dartmouth updates are at this link.

 Undergraduate, graduate and professional schools will determine each of their fall 2020 plans.
 You will find each school's plan here.

 Will announce their plans for reopening in early July.
 Continue to find Princeton updates here.

 The University of Pennsylvania

 Yale changed their academic calendar.
 Classes will begin on August 31 and will end on December 4.
-They have also cancelled the Fall break usually held in October, and following Thanksgiving, they will move to an online learning format.
+They have also canceled the Fall break usually held in October, and following Thanksgiving, they will move to an online learning format.
 While the academic calendar has been set, President Salovey will announce the type of instruction for the Fall semester in early July.
-Instructional options are on campus, virtual or a hybrid.
+Instructional options are on campus, virtual or hybrid.
 Updates can be found for Yale here.

 There is no question that schools want their students on campus; learning in person, researching in labs, collaborating with all, and living the campus life they desire, but the safety and health of all are most important under these uncertain circumstances.
 State, local, and federal guidelines must be followed and taken into consideration when determining the reopening of these college campuses this fall.
 Continue to check each school’s website for the most up to date reopening announcements.